Inex-Adria Aviopromet Flight 450: Conclusions

 The crash ensued due to the crew descending the aircraft below published MDA and below altitude approved by the ATC.
-Precisely, taking into account the first point of impact, 91 metres below the airport elevation, and the last approved altitude of 550 meters QFE (above the airport elevation), the crew descended 641 meters (2100 ft) below the approved altitude.
+Precisely, taking into account the first point of impact, 91 metres below the airport elevation, and the last approved altitude of 550 metres QFE (above the airport elevation), the crew descended 641 metres (2100 ft) below the approved altitude.

 Other contributing factors to the crash are: